Gene Whitner Milner, III

 The day Whitner died he was full of joy and happiness.
 He had spent the day at the Atlanta Steeplechase with his friends and little sister, Scottie.
 Following the steeplechase a group of his friends and his sister’s friends came back to his parent’s house to cool off and enjoy the pool and hot tub.
 The group were swimming laps, racing each other and competing to see who could hold their breath the longest.
 The last anyone remembers seeing Whitner is when friends were getting out of the pool around 10:30 to 11 pm that evening.
 The pool lights were not on and his friends were coming and going.
 Whitner likely tried to hold his breath one last time unnoticed by those around the pool.
 He experienced shallow water blackout and passed out in the water without any forewarning sinking directly to the bottom of the pool.
 His friends thought that he had gone inside to call his girlfriend, Laura Dobrosky, who was out of town.
 Several people were by the pool during the day collecting towels and personal items, but never saw him at the bottom of the pool showing how difficult it can be to detect a drowning.
 He was not found until the following Sunday evening around 7:45 pm by his mother because she went out to turn off lights by the pool.

 Whitner’s tragic and sudden death has shed light on shallow water blackout, a little known precursor to drowning.
-Through this orgainization we hope to increase awareness and promote prevention so that no one else’s bright future will be cut short.
-Please do not let Whitner’s death and all the other victims’ deaths of shallow water blackout have no meaning.
-These deaths are completely preventable unlike accidents.
+Through this organization we hope to increase awareness and promote prevention, so that no one else’s bright future will be cut short.
+Please do not let Whitner’s death and all the other victims’s deaths of shallow water blackout have no meaning.
+Unlike accidents, these deaths are completely preventable.
 HELP US STOP SHALLOW WATER BLACKOUT NOW!

 Please Note: This webpage went live in June 2011, following Whitner’s death on April 17, 2011.